k3tchup/google_drive_sync/readme.md

 [ ] is there a way to grab total size of drive from the API without recursing through all the files?

-[ ] handle file and directory moves

-- this is done for local moves of files
-- still need to handle directories locally
-- still need to handle moves in the cloud as well

-[ ] add local file watcher to detect changes to the cache folder immediately

 [ ] clear out trashed files after they expire on Google's side

 [ ] there are instances when folders with the same name just inherit the same id when a few folder is crated with the same name.  need to debug this.

 [ ] figure out why there are duplicate files with the same name and hash.  something to do with change sets.

-[ ] move the local database cache and other variable data into the user's home directory

-[ ] better error handling

 [ ] bandwidth management
 - the google modules call http2 classes.  can we just set limits there?